-The Solid Waste Division initialed a Proposition 218 notice, protest, and hearing process for proposed updates to the schedule of rates for residential solid waste services later than expected in FY 2024.
-With the passing and adoption of the rate increase, proposed rates will go into effect August 2024, in FY 2025.
+The Solid Waste Division initiated a Proposition 218 notice, protest, and hearing process for proposed updates to the schedule of rates for residential solid waste services later than expected in FY 2024.
+With the passing and adoption of the rate increase, the proposed rates are effective July 2024.
 In order for the Solid Waste Operating Fund to sustain operations and balance the fund through the remainder of FY 2024, the Division received a \$5,000,000 intradepartmental loan from the City's Wastewater utility fund to bridge the revenue shortfall.
 The loan will be repaid by the Division over five years (FY2025 - FY 2029).